Ken Franchi Producer

 Ever since his grandfather gave him a video camera for his Bar Mitzvah (after years of relentless pestering), Todd has been a one-man movie-making machine—directing, writing, shooting, and editing all of his own work.

-Back in the States, Todd has directed short films and TV shows with comic greats like Stephen Colbert, Seth Macfarlane, Jeffery Tambor, Jimmy Kimmel, The Onion, Lewis Black, Jeff Ross, Patton Oswalt, Colin Quinn, Jackie Mason, Laura Silverman, and Damon Wayans.
+Back in the States, Todd has directed short films and TV shows with comic greats like Stephen Colbert, Amy Schumer, Seth Macfarlane, Jeffery Tambor, Jimmy Kimmel, Ellen DeGeneres, The Onion, Lewis Black, Jeff Ross, Patton Oswalt, Colin Quinn, Jackie Mason, Laura Silverman, Natasha Leggero, and Damon Wayans.

 He has also directed commercials for The Oscars and The Emmy’s and national clients including Pepsi, Microsoft, Twix, Old Spice, Carfax, Sierra Mist, Butterfinger, Philips, Nestea, Fender, Skoal Chewing Tobacco, Mountain Dew, Lipton, and Nestlé, among others.

-Todd’s personal project Mano-A-Mano caught the attention of the William Morris Agency, who quickly signed him for feature film representation.
-The short was also a selection of the 2008 South By Southwest Film Festival.
-In 2009 South By Southwest asked Todd back to premiere his new short Big Pussy which was subsequently selected to screen at the world famous Just For Laughs Comedy Festival in Montreal.
+Todd’s personal project Mano-A-Mano was a selection of the 2008 South By Southwest Film Festival.
+In 2009 South By Southwest asked Todd back to premiere his new short film Big Pussy, which was subsequently selected to screen at the world famous Just For Laughs Comedy Festival in Montreal.

-His first feature film, A Very Harold & Kumar Christmas for New Line Cinema and Mandate was released by Warner Bros in 2011.
+At 29 years old, he directed his first feature film, A Very Harold & Kumar Christmas for New Line Cinema and Mandate Pictures which was released by Warner Bros in 2011.
 The film stars: Kal Penn, John Cho, Neil Patrick Harris, Thomas Lennon, Danny Trejo, RZA, Patton Oswalt and Elias Koteas.

-Todd is currently developing a number of features that ulterior will produce.
+Todd is currently developing a number of features that ulterior productions will produce.